DEVELOPING PHYSICS – BASED VR HANDS IN UNITY

 The boxes with Rigidbodies do react to my hands, but the interaction is one-way, and my hands pass right through colliders without a Rigidbody.
 Everything feels weightless, and my hands feel more like ghost hands than real, physical hands.
 That’s only the start of the limitations of the approach as well; Kinematic Rigidbody colliders have a lot of limitations that you’d start to uncover once you begin to make objects you want your player to hold, grab, pull or otherwise interact with.
 Let’s try to fix that.

-First, because TrackedPoseDriver works on the Transform its attached to, we’ll need to separate the TrackedPoseDriver from the Rigidbody hand.
+First, because TrackedPoseDriver works on the Transform it’s attached to, we’ll need to separate the TrackedPoseDriver from the Rigidbody hand.
 Otherwise, the Rigidbody’s velocity and the TrackedPoseDriver will fight each other for who changes the GameObject’s position.
 Create two new GameObjects for the TrackedPoseDrivers, remove the TrackedPoseDrivers from the GameObjects with the Rigidbodies, and attach the TrackedPoseDrivers to the newly created GameObjects.
 I called my new GameObjects Right and Left Controller, and I renamed my hands to Right and Left Hand.

 Create a “PhysicsHand” script.
 The hand script will only do two things, match the velocity and angular velocity of the TrackedPoseDriver to the hand Rigibodies.
 Let’s start with position.
 Usually, it’s recommended that you not directly overwrite the velocity of a Rigidbody because it leads to unpredictable behavior.
 However, we need to do that here because we’re indirectly mapping the velocity of the player’s real hands to the VR Rigidbody hands.
-Thankfully, just matching velocity is not all that hard
+Thankfully, just matching velocity is not all that hard.

 public float positionStrength = 15;